ColinFay/jekyllthat/README.md

 ## About

-If ever you start a blog today, you definitely should use [Blogdown](https://github.com/rstudio/blogdown), which is a better tool to create a blog within RStudio.
+If ever you start a blog today, you definitely should use [Blogdown](https://github.com/rstudio/blogdown), which is the best tool to create a blog within RStudio.

 But if (as me), you haven’t had the time to convert your blog to